framps/raspiBackupDoc/EDIT.md

 It starts a TUI for selecting Markdown files by their status for editing.

+After selecting a status and pressing 'Enter' or 'Cursor right' a list of corresponding files is shown.
+Selecting a file and pressing 'Enter'/'Cursor right' opens that file for editing.
+Pressing 'Alt-t' does almost the same, but opens both language versions of that file in a splitscreen to support translating/proof reading.

 Within the main screen of the TUI there are additional hotkeys active:

+  * Alt-n for creating a new (pair of) files and open them for edit/translate.

   * Alt-r / Alt-t for more selection screens, meant for supporting translation.
     They list files with status "(r)eady for translation" / "(t)ranslated" and